BF Data Validation (DVL) Bugs Class

 OperationsDefinition

-ValidateValidate operation – Check data syntax (e.g., proper form or grammar, including missing symbols or elements) in order to accept (and possibly sanitize) or reject it.
+ValidateValidate operation – Check data syntax (e.g., proper form or grammar, missing symbols or elements) in order to accept or sanitize it.

-SanitizeSanitize operation – Modify data (e.g., neutralize/escape, filter/remove, repair/add symbols) to make it valid (well-formed).
+SanitizeSanitize operation – Modify data (e.g., neutralize/escape, repair/add, filter/remove symbols or elements) to make it valid (well-formed).

 OperandsDefinition

-DataData operand – The data value of an object – stored in object's memory.
+DataData operand – The data value of an object – i.e., the actual value that is stored in memory.

 CausesDefinition

-Code BugCode Bug type – Defect in the implementation of the operation – proper operands over an improper operation.
-A first cause for the chain of weaknesses underlying a software security vulnerability.
+Code BugCode Bug type – An error in the implementation of an operation – proper operands over an improper operation.
+It is the roor cause of a security vulnerability.
 Must be fixed to resolve the vulnerability.

-Missing CodeMissing Code bug - The operation is entirely absent.
+Missing CodeMissing Code bug - The operation is misplaced entirely absent.

 Erroneous CodeErroneous Code bug - There is a coding error in the implementation of the operation.

-Specification BugSpecification Bug type – Defect in the design of the operation – proper operands over an improper operation.
-A first cause for the chain of weaknesses underlying a software security vulnerability.
-Must be fixed to resolve the vulnerability.
+Specification BugSpecification Bug type – A defect in the metadata or algorithm of an operation – proper operands over an improper operation.
+It is the roor cause of a security vulnerability.
+It must be fixed to resolve the vulnerability.

 Under-Restrictive PolicyAccepts bad data.

-Data FaultData Fault/Error type – The object data has harmed semantics or inconsistent or wrong value.
+Data FaultData Fault/Error type – The data of an object has harmed semantics or inconsistent or wrong value.

 Corrupted DataCorrupted Data fault/error – The data is modified unintentionally due to a previous weakness (e.g., with a decompress or a decrypt operation); would lead to invalid data for next weakness.